hansonj-codes/Analyze-09443b0c/README.md

-Task: Analyze

-Brief: You are given two attachments: execute.py and data.xlsx.

-- Commit execute.py after fixing the non-trivial error in it.
+# Analyze-09443b0c

+This repository contains a small data processing script intended to be run in CI and published via GitHub Pages.

+What is included
+- execute.py — Python 3.11+ script that reads data.csv and writes result.json
+- data.csv — CSV converted from the provided data.xlsx
+- .github/workflows/ci.yml — GitHub Actions workflow that lints with ruff, runs the script, and publishes result.json to GitHub Pages

+Usage
+- Locally:
-- Ensure it runs on Python 3.11+ with Pandas 2.3.
+  - Ensure Python 3.11+ and pandas 2.3 are installed:
-- Convert data.xlsx to data.csv and commit it.
-- Add a GitHub Actions push workflow at .github/workflows/ci.yml that:
-  - Runs ruff and shows its results in the CI log
+    pip install pandas==2.3.0 openpyxl
+  - Run:
-  - Runs: python execute.py > result.json
+    python execute.py
-  - Publishes result.json via GitHub Pages
+  - This will produce result.json

+- CI:
+  - On push to main, the workflow runs ruff, executes execute.py, and publishes result.json to GitHub Pages.

+Notes
-- Do not commit result.json; it must be generated in CI.
+- Do not commit result.json — it is generated in CI and published to Pages.

-Checks:
-- execute.py, data.csv, and .github/workflows/ci.yml exist
-- result.json is NOT committed
-- execute.py does not contain the typo "revenew"
-- data.csv content equals data.xlsx (attachment)
-- CI YAML has steps for ruff, executing execute.py, and Pages deploy
-- GitHub Actions ran for this commit and logs show ruff + execute.py
-- result.json is published on GitHub Pages
+- The CSV was produced from the provided Excel attachment and included here as data.csv for easy execution.

+Commit message for this change is included in the repository as well.